+1 CHAIRPERSON BERRY: And there was an

+2 alert I know that.

+3 MR. ROSENZWEIG: Okay.

+4 CHAIRPERSON BERRY: But I thought of it

+5 when he was talking, which is why I asked him the

+6 question.

+7 MR. ROSENZWEIG: Oh, okay.

+8 CHAIRPERSON BERRY: That and I wasn't

+9 restricting it to wiretaps.

+10 MR. ROSENZWEIG: Okay.

+11 CHAIRPERSON BERRY: I was just saying

+12 MR. ROSENZWEIG: Then we both

+13 misunderstood.

+14 CHAIRPERSON BERRY: that if you

+I

+15 MR. ROSENZWEIG: I apologize.

+15 16 MR. ROSENZWEIG: I apologize.
+CHAIRPERSON BERRY: if you thought it

+16 CHAIRPERSON BERRY: if you thought it

+16 17 CHAIRPERSON BERRY: if you thought it I was connecting it to this idea that you're just

+16 17 18 CHAIRPERSON BERRY: if you thought it I was connecting it to this idea that you're just treating using the criminal the powers you'd use

+16 17 18 19 CHAIRPERSON BERRY: if you thought it I was connecting it to this idea that you're just treating using the criminal the powers you'd use of going against a criminal organization John

+16 17 18 19 20 CHAIRPERSON BERRY: if you thought it I was connecting it to this idea that you're just treating using the criminal the powers you'd use of going against a criminal organization John Gotti, Osama bin Laden, whatever and a lot of the

+16 17 18 19 20 21 CHAIRPERSON BERRY: if you thought it I was connecting it to this idea that you're just treating using the criminal the powers you'd use of going against a criminal organization John Gotti, Osama bin Laden, whatever and a lot of the discussion seems to equate under situations of urgency

-CHAIRPERSON BERRY: And there was 1 alert -- I know that.
-2 MR. ROSENZWEIG: Okay.
-3 CHAIRPERSON BERRY: But I thought of it 4 when he was talking, which is why I asked him the 5 question.
-6 MR. ROSENZWEIG: Oh, okay.
-7 That -- and I wasn't CHAIRPERSON BERRY: 8 9 restricting it to wiretaps.
-MR. ROSENZWEIG: Okay.
-10 11 CHAIRPERSON BERRY: I was just saying --ROSENZWEIG: Then MR. we both 12 misunderstood.
-13 CHAIRPERSON BERRY: -- that if you --14 15 MR. ROSENZWEIG: I apologize.
-CHAIRPERSON BERRY: -- if you thought it 16 17 -- I was connecting it to this idea that you're just 18 treating -- using the criminal -- the powers you'd use 19 of going against a criminal organization -- John 20 Gotti, Osama bin Laden, whatever -- and a lot of the 21 discussion seems to equate under situations of urgency 22 and when you suspect some imminent terrorist activity.
-23 Treating all Arab-Americans and Muslims 24 under those circumstances, because they are the ones 25 who committed these things that we know about, as people who you can use those same powers against -- and I was asking you whether you thought that it made sense to equate Arabs and Muslims with John Gotti and Osama bin Laden if there's an alert that something might happen at National Airport.
+16 17 18 19 20 21 22 CHAIRPERSON BERRY: if you thought it I was connecting it to this idea that you're just treating using the criminal the powers you'd use of going against a criminal organization John Gotti, Osama bin Laden, whatever and a lot of the discussion seems to equate under situations of urgency and when you suspect some imminent terrorist activity.

+people who you can use those same powers against -- and I was asking you whether you thought that it made sense to equate Arabs and Muslims with John Gotti and Osama bin Laden if there's an alert that something might happen at National Airport.
 That was all.